kale-pro/rhxaq_newtocode/README.md

 - task_manager.sql – SQL script to create the database, tables, and adjust MySQL auth. [file:37]
 - state.json – Snapshot of current DB state exported by the backend. [file:32]

----

-## Setup Instructions

-### 1. Clone / copy the project

-Place all files in one folder, for example: